matter-labs/zksync-web-era-docs/docs/dev/tutorials/custom-aa-tutorial.md

 To validate the signature we'll have to:

-- check if the lenght of the received signature is correct.
+- check if the length of the received signature is correct.
 - extract the two signatures from the received multisig using the helper method `extractECDSASignature`
 - check if both signatures are valid using the helper method `checkValidECDSASignatureFormat`.
 - extract the addresses from the transaction hash and each signature using the `ECDSA.recover` method.